 Tell Them What You Told Them, And Tell Them To Tell Others

 Don't just tell them, but tell Them.
 Capital “T” them.
 The royal Them.
 You just helped your client/business/government out.
-Give them a quick reminder how they can use that information in the future; in this case, by incorporating these three simple ideas to your next webpage or blog post.
+Give them a quick reminder how they can use that information in the future; in this case, remembering these three simple ideas for your next webpage or blog post.
 After that, help them share it with the royal Them.
 Those other guys that didn't click on the link they should have (we’ll get them later).
 That means placing easy sharing buttons below your post.
 You can test this out with the buttons below.

 That is it.
 That is all you have to do.